ubihazard/probook-4x30s/README.md

 | **768**       | d000000018 | d000000030  | 0AAAABg=    | 0AAAADA=
 | **1024**      | d000000018 | d000000040  | 0AAAABg=    | 0AAAAEA=

 The provided values are for High Sierra version of the kext.
-Sierra and below have [different values](https://web.archive.org/web/20201112022015/https://www.insanelymac.com/forum/topic/320001-increase-vram-hd-3000/ "Sierra HD3000 VRAM patching").
+Sierra and below have [different values](https://web.archive.org/web/20201112022015/https://www.insanelymac.com/forum/topic/320001-increase-vram-hd-3000/ "Sierra HD 3000 VRAM patching").

 Don’t forget to [rebuild the kernel cache](https://github.com/ubihazard/macos-scripts/tree/main/Scripts#rebuild-kernel-cache "Kernel cache rebuild guide") after the patch and then reboot to test your changes.

 Brightness adjustment after EDID injection
 ------------------------------------------

 If you inject custom EDID for your internal display you will notice that `Fn` brightness adjustment keys will no longer function and the brightness slider in Big Sur would also show up as disabled in control center area.
 The reason for this is that in case of custom EDID injection macOS insists on having a particular value in device id field of your EDID.
-You can use the [edidparser.rb](https://github.com/ubihazard/probook-4x30s/releases/download/v1.0/edidparser.rb "Custom EDID fix") script which would extract your current EDID and patch it for brightness keys to work again.
+You can use the [edidparser.rb](https://github.com/ubihazard/probook-4x30s/releases/download/v1.0/edidparser.rb "Custom EDID fix") script to extract your current EDID and patch it for brightness keys to work again.
 This script isn’t my work and is provided as-is.

 Configuring trackpad
 --------------------